rmzse/for-review/architecture.md

 ```

 ### Review the template
-Now head over to `application.component.html` and have a look
+It is now time to review the template, so head over to `application.component.html` and have a look
 at the syntax there.
-Remove all the unordered list items, as well as the image, and save the changes to see the changes in the browser.
+Remove all the unordered list items, as well as the image, and save the changes to see how the changes take effect in the browser.

 ## The relationship between the template and the component
 - the templates are usually tied to a particular component